mpy-dev-ml/UmbraCore/README.md

 UmbraCore builds upon the work of several outstanding open-source projects:

 ### [Restic](https://restic.net)
-A remarkable backup programme that sets the standard for secure, efficient, and reliable backups.
+A truly unique backup programme that sets the standard for secure, efficient, and reliable backups.
 The dedication of the Restic team in creating and maintaining this exceptional tool has been instrumental in making UmbraCore possible.

 ### [CryptoSwift](https://cryptoswift.io)
 An outstanding cryptography framework created and maintained by [Marcin Krzyżanowski](https://github.com/krzyzanowskim).
 We are grateful for the years of work that have gone into making this comprehensive, pure-Swift implementation of popular cryptographic algorithms.
 CryptoSwift's excellent design and thorough testing have been crucial for UmbraCore's security features.